KevinFham/ORB_SLAM3_Modified/README.md

 ```
 gedit build.sh
 ```
-(Change instances of "make -j4" to any number of cores you would like to use)
+(Change instances of "make -j4" to any number of cores you would like to use.
+Be mindful, as more cores will use up more RAM)

 ## Download Test Data (EuRoC dataset)
 ```